- Photography for Beginners - A Complete Guide

-- Anything above 50mm is considered a zoom lens as it is magnifying, however a zoom lens can be a prime lens.
+- Anything above 50mm is considered a telephoto lens as it is magnifying

 The focal length is not what is commonly believed, the actual length of a lens, but instead a calculation of an optical distance from the point where light rays from an object focus on the digital sensor or 35mm film surface.
 In short, the focal length of the lens is the measure of how "zoomed in" your lens is.
 The focal length of a lens is calculated when the lens is focused at infinity.